 Haleakala is a Sheild Volcano.
 These are formed less dramatically than over types of volcanic structures (though still pretty dramatic!).
 The Lava is known as effusive.
 Meaning it comes out slowly.
 Some volcanoes can form in a matter of years as Magma pours out of the fissures.
 Hawaiian Sheild Volcanoes take Millenia to form as the Lava slowly seeps out, building up relentlessly, layer after layer.
 Haleakala has been doing this for around a million years!

-It is this slow layering of Lava flows that has built all the Hawaiian islands and continues to form new lands on the Big islands and will even raise new Islands in the coming millennia,
+It is this slow layering of Lava flows that have built all the Hawaiian islands and continues to form new lands on the Big islands and will even raise new Islands in the coming millennia,

 Don’t get excited though, Lohoi is not expected to break the surface for another 10,000-100,000 years

 Formation of the Crater

 From above the rim of the Haleakala Crater, it has the appearance of the classic Volcanic Crater.
 A large deep bowl filled with vents and volcanic rock.
 However, the Crater itself is not of volcanic origin.
-It is obviously a product of volcanic activity, but it is was not formed by direct volcanic actions.
+It is obviously a product of volcanic activity, but it was not formed by direct volcanic actions.
 Quite the opposite.